driedpampas/realme-8-megaguide/readme.md

 ## Disclaimer

-- We WON'T be responsible if anything happens with your device.
+- There is NO WARRANTY, to the extent permitted by law.
-- Neither Windows 7 (old python version) nor RealmeUI 4 (lk method was patched) are supported
+- Windows 7 (old python version) & RealmeUI 4 (lk method was patched) are **NOT** CURRENTLY SUPPORTED

 <p align="center"><b>WARNING: RUI4 disables fastboot access if previously unlocked, only upgrade to RUI3 until it is resolved.</b><hr>